NalaDarkclouds/NalaDarkclouds/README.md

 - 👋 Hi, I’m @NalaDarkclouds
-- 👀 I’m interested in games, horros movies and such.
+- 👀 I’m interested in games, horror movies and such.
 - 🌱 I’m currently learning html5
 <!---
 NalaDarkclouds/NalaDarkclouds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.